 Gray Hair Styles for Your Face Shape

-Though it is not by any means as rigid as “square peg meets round hole,” the following collection of tips is a great guide for finding yourself flattering haircut options.
+Though it is not as rigid as a “square peg meets a round hole,” the following collection of tips is a great guide for finding yourself flattering haircut options.

-A round face is about as wide as it is long, with round edges around the forehead and jaw.
+A round face is about as wide as long, with round edges around the forehead and jaw.

 The goal for many people with round faces is to elongate the face.
 To do this, try graduated layers and wispy ends.
 Stay away from styles that add volume at the sides, and avoid thick bangs as they diminish the height of your face.
-Instead, keep volume at the crown to add height.
-Allure magazine also recommends asymmetry, long layers, angled bobs and defined pixie cuts.
+Instead, keep the volume at the crown to add height.
+Allure magazine recommends asymmetry, long layers, angled bobs, and defined pixie cuts.

 Some round-faced celebrities include Oprah Winfrey and Catherine Zeta-Jones.

 A square face has a broad forehead and strong, wide jaws.

 Flattering haircuts for square faces involve softening the strong jawline.
 Curls and choppy ends do just that, as do layers that start at the jawline.
 Short, blunt bobs that accentuate the strong jawline need not apply.
 A thinned-out bob, tousled shag, wavy ends, and long straight styles are also good options.